 Gujarat Formation Day - Key Facts About Gujarat

-Gujarat is 2nd largest producer of crude oil (onshore), 4th largest producer of natural gas, occupies the first spot in Logistics in the country with 42 ports and 18 operational
+Gujarat is 2nd largest producer of crude oil (onshore), 4th largest producer of natural gas, and occupies the first spot in Logistics in the country with 42 ports and 18 operational

 Gujarat is regarded as the petroleum capital of India with several refinery units, and housing several Oil and Gas reserves in places like Ankleshwar, Mehsana, Tapti High, Hazira, Bharuch, Gandhar, Dahej, Jambusar, Palej, and Kalol.
 It is the world's largest producer of processed diamonds, accounting for 72% of the world's processed diamond share and 80% of India's diamond exports.